akeiragreen/Shopping_trends/README.md

-🛒 Shopping Trends & Customer Behavior SQL Analysis
+# 🛒 Shopping Trends & Customer Behavior SQL Analysis

-📊 Project Overview
+## 📊 Project Overview

-This project leverages SQL, Excel, and PowerPoint to perform a multi-layered analysis of customer shopping behaviors, revenue trends, and operational insights.
-The goal is to extract actionable business intelligence to guide marketing, sales, logistics, and customer retention strategies.
-This version expands upon the original SQL analysis with visual storytelling and interactive dashboards for stakeholders.
+A single SQL query uncovered subtle patterns in customer shopping habits —
+which revealed how weekly subscribers consistently drive predictable revenue.
+This insight inspired an interactive Excel dashboard that brought these trends to life for non-technical stakeholders,
+turning raw data into actionable business intelligence shaping marketing, sales, and retention strategies.

+From detailed customer demographics to nuanced payment preferences, this project layers SQL, Excel, and PowerPoint to tell a compelling story:
+small changes in targeting loyal customers ripple into stronger campaigns, better logistics, and increased lifetime value.

-## Deliverables
+## 📂 Deliverables

-- PowerPoint presentation of key visual insights
+- **PowerPoint Presentation:** Visual storytelling to highlight key business insights
-- Interactive Excel Dashboard with filters for non-technical exploration
+- **Interactive Excel Dashboard:** Filterable, intuitive exploration for stakeholders
-- README documentation and project files hosted on GitHub
+- **README & Project Files:** Hosted on GitHub for easy collaboration and transparency

-## Dataset Description
+## 📑 Dataset Description

-The dataset contains customer and transactional data across multiple dimensions:
+The dataset spans multiple dimensions of customer and transactional data:
 - Customer demographics (Age, Gender, Location)
-- Purchase behavior (Item, Category, Purchase Amount)
+- Purchase details (Item, Category, Amount)
-- Subscription status and shipping preferences
+- Subscription & shipping preferences
 - Discounts, promo codes, and payment methods
 - Review ratings and purchase frequency

-## Business Questions & Key Insights

-### 1. Customer Behavior Analysis

-**Question:** Who are our top 10 most valuable customers?

-- All top 10 customers are male, subscribed, and shop weekly.
-- Highly loyal, predictable revenue drivers.
-- Retention strategies targeting weekly subscribers can yield strong returns.

-### 2. Review Ratings vs Purchase Frequency

-**Question:** What is the relationship between review ratings and purchase frequency?

-- Infrequent shoppers tend to leave lower ratings.
-- Bi-weekly shoppers spend more per transaction, even when reviews are mixed.
-- Improving satisfaction for infrequent shoppers could increase loyalty.

-### 3. Revenue & Seasonal Performance

-**Question:** Which seasons generate the most revenue and purchases?

-- Fall leads in revenue (~$756K); Spring has the highest transaction count (1,230 purchases).
-- Focus Fall campaigns on high-value sales; optimize Spring for volume-based promotions.

-### 4. Discounts & Promo Codes Impact

-**Question:** Do discounts and promo codes increase purchase amount or frequency?

-- Promo code users generate lower total purchases and revenue.
-- Discounts without promo codes perform better financially.
-- Promo code strategies should target high-value, long-term customers.

-### 5. Shipping Type Preferences

-**Question:** Which shipping types are preferred by high-value customers?

-- Free shipping dominates among weekly subscribers.
-- Express shipping appeals to a smaller, time-sensitive segment.
-- Offering flexible shipping supports satisfaction and loyalty.

-### 6. Payment Method Preferences

-**Question:** What payment methods are most common among frequent shoppers?

-- Credit Card is the top method (44 users), followed by PayPal (39 users).
-- Supporting diverse digital payments enhances checkout experience.

-### 7. Spending Behavior by Review Rating

-**Question:** Do higher ratings correlate with more spending over time?

-- High raters have fewer orders but higher average order values (~$60.62).
-- Medium raters show the highest order value ($61.47) and purchase frequency.
-- Boosting satisfaction may increase overall transaction value.

-## Tools & Technologies Used

-- SQL (MySQL): Advanced querying, aggregations, and segmentation
-- Excel: Interactive dashboards (PivotTables, slicers, custom charts)
-- PowerPoint: Visual storytelling of SQL analysis for stakeholder presentation
-- GitHub: Version control, documentation, and portfolio hosting

-## Business Implications

-- Loyalty programs for weekly subscribers can maximize revenue.
-- Optimize promo codes for long-term customer growth, not short-term spikes.
-- Flexible shipping boosts customer retention.
-- Satisfaction improvements can drive higher spending per transaction.
-- Diverse payment methods reduce purchase friction.

-## Next Steps (Future Development)

-- Expand analysis to include regional or product-level segmentation.
-- Migrate visualizations to Power BI or Tableau for broader BI adoption.
-- Implement real-time SQL data refresh in Excel.
-- Build predictive models for top customer forecasting and churn prevention.
+Each data point contributes to a broader understanding of shopper behavior and revenue dynamics.

+## 🔍 Business Questions & Insights

+### 1. Who are our top 10 most valuable customers?

+All top 10 customers are **male, subscribed, and shop weekly** — a pattern that unveils
+a loyal core driving steady revenue.
+Focusing retention efforts here triggers a ripple effect that maximizes long-term returns.

+### 2. What is the relationship between review ratings and purchase frequency?

+Infrequent shoppers tend to leave **lower ratings**, while bi-weekly shoppers spend more per visit despite mixed reviews.
+Improving satisfaction among occasional buyers can spark increased loyalty and spending.

+### 3. Which seasons generate the most revenue and purchases?

+**Fall leads revenue (~$756K)**, while **Spring boasts the highest purchase count (1,230)**.
+Targeting Fall for high-value sales and Spring for volume promotions amplifies revenue streams seasonally.

+### 4. Do discounts and promo codes increase purchase amount or frequency?

+Users of promo codes produce **lower total purchases and revenue** compared to those using discounts alone.
+Refining promo strategies to focus on **high-value, loyal customers** shifts the impact from short-term spikes to sustained growth.

+### 5. Which shipping types do high-value customers prefer?

+**Free shipping dominates** among weekly subscribers, but **express shipping appeals to urgent buyers**.
+Offering flexible shipping options enhances satisfaction and customer retention.

+### 6. What payment methods are common among frequent shoppers?

+**Credit Cards (44 users)** lead, followed by **PayPal (39 users)**.
+Supporting diverse digital payment options reduces friction and smooths checkout experiences.

+### 7. Do higher review ratings correlate with spending behavior?

+High raters place fewer orders but with a higher average order value (~$60.62).
+Medium raters show the **highest order value ($61.47) and frequency** —
+indicating satisfaction improvements could increase overall transaction value.

+## 🛠 Tools & Technologies Used

+- **SQL (MySQL):** Complex queries, aggregation, segmentation
+- **Excel:** Interactive dashboards with PivotTables, slicers, and custom charts
+- **PowerPoint:** Visual storytelling and stakeholder presentations
+- **GitHub:** Version control and project documentation

+## 💡 Business Implications

+- Loyalty programs for weekly subscribers create compounding revenue growth.
+- Promo codes should be optimized for **long-term customer value**, not just short-term sales boosts.
+- Flexible shipping options foster stronger customer relationships.
+- Enhancing customer satisfaction drives higher average spend.
+- Supporting multiple payment methods reduces barriers at checkout.

+## 🚀 Next Steps (Future Development)

+- Expand analysis with regional or product-level segmentation to reveal deeper insights.
+- Transition dashboards to Power BI or Tableau for enterprise BI integration.
+- Implement real-time data refresh workflows within Excel.
+- Develop predictive models to forecast top customer behavior and prevent churn.

+---

+By tracing these subtle customer patterns through SQL queries and interactive visualizations, small changes today have the potential to cascade into lasting business impact tomorrow.